jk977/twitch-plays-pi/README.md

 ## Usage

 Intended for private use.
 To run it yourself, assign PASS in twitch-bot/cfg.py to the Twitch oauth and bot owner, respectively.
 Assign the name of the channel from which chat commands are taken to CHAN.
-Store the Twitch stream key in shell/streamkey.cfg.
+Store the Twitch stream key in shell/streamkey.cfg, and update $basedir in config.sh to match the project's base directory.
 To start the bot, run bot.sh, stream.sh, and nes.sh (found in the shell directory).